-- Demonstrated a long-term and consistent commitment to the AIDS movement in Ontario, ideally at least 5 years. - Displayed leadership in advocacy, service delivery, programming, research or managing change. - Expressed courage and strength in the face of challenge or adversity. - Demonstrated a commitment to equity and inclusivity, including to racialized1, socially marginalized and minoritized2 communities. - Expressed the OAN Values in action. - Developed best practices or creative programs or services. - Worked collaboratively, cooperatively and in partnership in support of the AIDS movement in Ontario. - Carried out work that had an impact locally, regionally and/or provincially. - Be of any age, living or deceased, and a current or former volunteer, activist, staff person, Board member, researcher or caregiver.
-Organizations do not have to be AIDSspecific.
+- Demonstrated a long-term commitment to the AIDS movement in Ontario, ideally at least 5 years. - Displayed leadership in advocacy, service delivery, programming, research or managing change. - Expressed courage and strength in the face of challenge or adversity. - Demonstrated a commitment to equity and inclusivity, including to racialized1, socially marginalized and minoritized2 communities. - Expressed the OAN Values in action. - Developed best practices or creative programs or services. - Worked collaboratively, cooperatively and in partnership in support of the AIDS movement in Ontario. - Carried out work that had an impact locally, regionally and/or provincially. - Be of any age, living or deceased, and a current or former volunteer, activist, staff person, Board member, researcher or caregiver.
+Organizations do not have to be AIDS-specific.

 OAN staff, management and Board members are not eligible to be nominated, be a nominator or be a seconder on a nomination until they have left the organization for at least 2 years.
+Members of the OAN Honour Roll Nominations Committee are not eligible to be nominated, be a nominator or be a seconder on a nomination.